Telescopes come in all shapes and sizes, this activity will describe the three different types of telescope in the LCO network and why we need them.

 In this activity you will measure how fast the Sun moves to caclulate how big the Sun appears in the sky.
 All you need are some household items and about 20 minutes on a sunny day.

 In this project you will calculate the age of a supernova remnant using Las Cumbres Observatory and Hubble Space Telescope observations.
-You will compare the remnant's radius in images taken several years apart to determine the expansion velocity and use this to calculate how long ago the supernova explosion occurred.

 This article will tell you how to use Adobe Photoshop to make high quality color images with your astronomical data.

 How long would it take to travel to the Moon?
 Could you travel to the edge of the Solar System and beyond?
-In this activity students learn about the size of the Solar System, beginning with the Earth and Moon and reaching out to encompass the entire Solar System.

 In this activity, you'll use a space image you've taken with Serol and create a poster to showcase what you've learned.